 There are many cases followed in various social media where professional players share photos in their reading moments, and many have testified on the subject by saying that it helps them decide certain plays that would often opt for a more emotional side.

-Great soccer books convey knowledge.
-Human knowledge, in this area, owes much to soccer books that allowed a generation to show the future generation what it has learned, its tests, research, and successful results from work done by men of its day.
-When we read good soccer books we are interacting with it and abstracting other people’s knowledge.
+Great soccer books share knowledge, human and technical knowledge of this area that allowed a generation to show the future generation what it has learned, its tests, research, and successful results from work done by men of its day.
+When we read great soccer manuals, we are interacting with it and abstracting other people’s knowledge.

 1. Soccer Books IQ: Things That Smart Players Do

-”If there was only one book we could recommend, Soccer iQ would be it”- Recommendation from Football.com, This Soccer book covers exactly what you need to know about football.
+‘If there was only one book we could recommend, Soccer iQ would be it”- Recommendation from Football.com, This Soccer book covers exactly what you need to know about football.
 It explains to you in a very perceptible and intuitive way.
-This soccer book will certainly help you improve in the game and eventually reaching another level.
+This Manual of soccer will certainly help you improve in the game and eventually reaching another level.

-4. Soccer Training: A step-by-step guide on 14 Topics for Intelligent Soccer Players
+2. Soccer Training: A guide for Intelligent Soccer Players

 If you are NOT interested in being a better player, coach, or parent of a soccer player, please consider another book.
 This is NOT for you.
-On this soccer book, you can learn the keys to being a better soccer player through knowledge.
+In this soccer guide, you can learn the keys to being a better soccer player through knowledge.
 In other words, there are warm-ups, instructional drills, and workouts to sharpen your skills that take advantage of human anatomy, an unshakable mindset, and proper form in soccer.
 The perfect book to have if you’re trying to be in shape again, or if you feel like you need to improve on it.

-The current soccer books on the market teach about general knowledge of infrequent game situations without the clear steps to put the ball in the net.
-Now, this soccer book is specifically for players that need the tips, tricks, tweaks, and techniques to 10X the number of goals he or she scores in a season.
+The existing soccer guides on the market teach about general knowledge of infrequent game situations without the clear steps to put the ball in the net.
+Now, this book is specifically for players that need the tips, tricks, tweaks, and techniques to 10X the number of goals he or she scores in a season.
 Dylan Joseph comes again with a sensational guide on how to increase your chances of putting it to sleep on the net.
 From the very first step until the final touch this Book will help you to score on those situations that you once thought would be impossible.

 A comprehensive look at modern zone formations through the eyes of the author and ten high level professional Italian coaches.